 Healing can take several weeks, during which time your bone is fusing to the rod, helping it to become a stable support.
 Once you have healed, an abutment is placed on the rod and impressions taken.
 The impressions are used to fabricate your permanent crown, which is set in place when it is finished.

 If you have lost even just one tooth, replacement as soon as possible is necessary.
-Contact Drs.
-Scheetz and Rekos: Oral and Maxillofacial Surgeons of Ohio today at (614) 764-9455 for more information and to schedule your consultation.
+Contact Rekos & Border Oral Surgery today at (614) 764-9455 for more information and to schedule your consultation.